BlockScience/SCF-GML-Contributions/GM-01/README.md

 A GM can have four statuses: `Desire`, `In R&D`, `In-Development` or `Implemented`.
 The process by which a GM is progressed through the statuses is described in the [Flow](#flow) section.

 ##### Status: Desire
-Add Description for the Desire Status.
-A Desire is a call for a governance module supporting an existing concept.
+A `Desire` is a call for a governance module supporting an existing concept.
 It might not be fully fleshed out, there might not be an implementation ready, but there is a desire to build out that module.

 ##### Status: In R&D
-Add Description for the `In R&D` Status.
-A GM that is Exploring is a serious consideration for a Desire.
+A GM that is `In R&D` is a serious consideration for a Desire.
 It could involve academics, R&D, and should focus on the feasibility of the GM.

 ##### Status: In-Development
-Add Description for the In-Development Status.
-A GM that is In-Development is being worked on actively: There is an expectation that it will be implemented with a reference implementation in the near future.
+A GM that is `In-Development` is being worked on actively: There is an expectation that it will be implemented with a reference implementation in the near future.

 ##### Status: Implemented
 Add Description for the Implemented Status.